Shreenivasjh/Theater-Database/README.md

 # Theater-Database
 Database Project requirements: Install NetBeans and download jdbc drivers.
-Create Database and paste the folder in NetBeans Directory.
+Create Database and paste the extracted file of Theater.zip in NetBeans Directory.
 Run the Project.